-An increase in the relevant market benchmarks for asset classes by the factors as set out in the table below at the reporting date would have increased the Plan's Net Assets available to pay benefits and the net investment revenue by \$1,039,951,000 (2008: an increase of \$855,000,000).
-A decrease in the relevant asset class would have the equal but opposite effect on the basis that all other variables remain constant.
+An increase in the relevant market benchmarks for asset classes by the factors as set out in the following table at the reporting date would have increased the Plan's Net Assets available to pay benefits and the net investment revenue by \$862,461,000 (2009: an increase of \$1,039,951,000).
+A decrease in the relevant asset class benchmark would have the equal but opposite effect on the basis that all other variables remain constant.